ds5110/git-intro/README.md

 A demo repository for assignment submission.

-## General guidance

-#### Document for reproducibility
+## Document for reproducibility

 * Results must be reproducible -- Jupyter notebooks are not acceptable.
 * Provide clear instructions for every step in the data-processing pipeline, including data access.
 * If you need to download data, then put it in a `data` directory and make sure to ".gitignore" it.
 * If you keep a local copy of a dataset, be sure to provide appropriate attribution and links to the source.
-* Use a Makefile -- with instructions for reproducing all results from command line.
+* Use a Makefile -- with instructions for reproducing all results from the command line.
-  * One nice thing about *make* is that you can edit the Makefile without having to edit this README.
+  * One nice thing about *make* is that Makefiles make it easy to implement the pipeline.
-  * One annoying thing about *make* is that indents in the Makefile must be tabs -- spaces don't work.
+  * One annoying thing about *make* is that you must indent in the Makefile with tabs -- spaces don't work.
 * Put source code (one file per question) in the `src` directory.
 * Apply DRY principles -- if multiple questions use the same code, then put reused code in a module and import it.

 For example:

-## Step 1: Download the data
+## Step 1: Data access

 Download the CSV file from the [ISL](http://statlearning.com) website with the following command